Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 <!-- ------------------------ -->
-## Market Place
+## Snowflake Marketplace
 Duration: 2

-Once logged in go to the market place - this is under Data Products > Market Place
+Once logged in go to the Snowflake Marketplace - this is under Data Products > Snowflake Marketplace

 ![alt text](assets/I002.png)